olach/espresso-wordpress/README.md

 ### Look up function in WordPress Code Reference
 Another handy feature is the ability to quickly look up a function in the WordPress Code Reference.

-Simply place the cursor on a WordPress function and press <kbd>ctrl</kbd>+<kbd>h</kbd> to open the WordPress Codex in your browser.
-The action is also found in the actions menu.
+The action is found in the Espresso Action menu under the WordPress folder.
+Simply select or place the cursor on a WordPress function.
+Then, run the action to open the WordPress Code Reference in your browser.

 ## Installation
 1. Download and extract the zip